liliyigz/IMDB/README.md

 # IMDB
-Web scraping of movie review: tackling "Load More" issue, and;
+Web scraping of movie review (tackling "Load More" issue) and sentimental analysis.
-Sentimental analysis.